Table of Contents

 Have your employer contribute the salary reductions to a SIMPLE IRA on your behalf.
 These contributions are called salary reduction contributions.

 All contributions under a SIMPLE IRA plan must be made to SIMPLE IRAs, not to any other type of IRA.
 The SIMPLE IRA can be an individual retirement account or an individual retirement annuity, described in chapter 1.
 Contributions are made on behalf of eligible employees.
-(See Eligible Employees, later.)
+(See Eligible Employees below.)
 Contributions are also subject to various limits.
 (See How Much Can Be Contributed on Your Behalf , later.)

 In addition to salary reduction contributions, your employer must make either matching contributions or nonelective contributions.
 See How Are Contributions Made , later.